Lifting, Rigging, and Bracing — Tilt-Up Panels¶

 Reference to erection engineering for final verification

-10.1 Suggested General Note¶
+12.1 Suggested General Note¶

 LIFTING INSERTS, RIGGING, STRONGBACKS, AND TEMPORARY BRACING SHALL BE VERIFIED BY THE ENGINEER RESPONSIBLE FOR ERECTION ENGINEERING USING ACTUAL PANEL WEIGHT, CONCRETE STRENGTH AT LIFT, AND MANUFACTURER LOAD TABLES.
+ALL BRACE FLOOR ANCHORS SHALL BE DESIGNED BY A QUALIFIED DESIGNER PER ACI 318 AND APPLICABLE ICC ESR REPORTS.

 Parameter |